nigelcharman/nz-covid-building-supplies/src/test/resources/hardwarehouse/covid/Covid.md

 When taking orders, we need to determine the [customer type and alert level](CustomerTypeAndAlertLevel.md "c:run") placing the order.

-## What are the restrictions we need for the MegaWareHouse site?
+## What are the restrictions we need for the HardWareHouse site?

 ### Level 4